-- a) If there is a dispute between Owners and/or Occupiers, the parties should first meet face to face to discuss the issue. - b) The parties may choose to use an in-house mediator, chosen from within the Group. - c) If the dispute is not resolved by a) and/or b), where relevant, the parties are obliged to appoint and consult a professional mediator and go through the recommended mediation process before seeking legal action. - d) Cost of mediation is to be shared pro-rata between the parties.
+- a) If there is a dispute between Owners and/or Occupiers, the parties should first meet face to face to discuss the issue. - b) The parties may choose to use an in-house mediator, chosen from within the Group. - c) If the dispute is not resolved by a) and/or b), where relevant, the parties are obliged to appoint and consult a professional mediator and go through the recommended mediation process before seeking legal action.is this enforceable?
+How? - d) Cost of mediation is to be shared pro-rata between the parties.

-28. Duties of the Body Corporate
+29. Duties of the Body Corporate